node-red/node-red.github.io/about/community/index.md

 Stack Overflow has its own set of guidelines for [what makes a good question](https://stackoverflow.com/help/how-to-ask).

-We sometimes get questions asked in YouTube video comments, or on Twitter.
+We sometimes get questions asked in YouTube video comments or on Twitter.
 Those are monitored by a very small group of people so don't always get a response as quickly as you may want.

-Do not raise a GitHub Issue unless you have an issue to report - and be sure to fill-in the issue template you're given.
+Do not raise a GitHub Issue unless you have an issue to report - and be sure to fill-in the template you're given.

 #### 2: Do not double post